About World of Labour

 Authors and review process

-Both peer review and development editing ensure that our articles meet our high-quality standards and refer to the most relevant empirical research findings.
+Both peer review and editing ensure that our articles meet our high-quality standards and refer to the most relevant empirical research findings.
 Especially peer review is a critical element of scholarly publication and the integrity of what we publish is central to our mission.

 To ensure their currency, the Editorial Board continually reviews articles.
 If new evidence has been published that would substantially change the conclusions of an article, then the board commissions a new updated version from the original and/or additional authors.
 If new evidence is available yet does not substantially change the conclusions of an article then we will simply add the new evidence to the additional references section of that article.
 You can view version information about an article under the Versions panel, displayed on the bottom right-hand side of each article.
 From this panel, you will be able to view previous versions of articles.

-IZA code of conduct
+Code of conduct

 Open access statement